-The youngest generation were born into a digital world.
+Generation Z is the youngest generation, born after 1996, and they were literally born into a digital world.
 They don’t appreciate smartphones, because it’s all they’ve ever known.
 If you have an old website that’s slow to load, you could lose their attention in an instant and never get them to come back.
-Information overload and getting things quick without having to wait is normal to these young shoppers.
+Information overload and getting things quickly without having to wait is normal for these young shoppers.

 They also don’t trust physical advertising as much as the other generations but prefer word of mouth or influencer marketing.
 They’ll be more motivated to make a purchase if the recommendation comes from someone with a similar lifestyle and interest.
 Even though influencers are paid to promote a product, this generation believes they will get an honest review either way, as opposed to traditional advertising that’s always positive and less believable.

 If this is your target market, you have to be one step ahead of them at all times, or at the very least keep up with them.
-Understand what AI can do for your brand in terms of giving them the optimal shopping experience, including a seamless app experience, personalization, automation, VR and more.
+Understand what AI can do for your brand in terms of giving them the optimal shopping experience, including a seamless app experience, personalization, automation, VR, and more.